openscilab/reserver/README.md

 ## Overview
 <p align="justify">
-Reserver is an open source Python package that provides functionality to easily reserve a pypi package name.
-Have an idea?
-Reserve the package name instantly before it gets taken!
+Reserver is an open source Python package that offers the ability to quickly reserve a PyPI package name.
+Got a notion?
+Before it's taken, immediately reserve the product name!
 </p>
 <table>
     <tr>